mickfuzz/phd4/_posts/thesis_chapters/2023-12-2-Literature_review.md

 Eriksson and colleagues [-@eriksson_using_2019] use the second interpretation rephrasing slightly as gameplay design patterns, thus placing emphasis on the exposure to the user via playing the game.
 They described the utility of games design patterns as a _lingua franca_ for game developers.
 Other benefits cited are GDP as a source of creative inspiration and as an aid to problem-solving.

 Their research, which involved young people, builds on related research with adults with the explicit goal of learning game design.
 One product of this research is a list of GDP patterns as a public collection (available at http://virt10.itu.chalmers.se/) [@bjork_patterns_2005].

+MOVED TO LIT REVIEW FROM CHAPTER 5

+In a design education intervention working with 11-12 year olds Eriksson and colleagues [@eriksson_using_2019] used a collection of curated patterns to prompt learners to analyse and then propose changes to an existing collaborative game called Stringforce.
+It is useful to compare the supports and approach of Eriksson's Stringforce study with that of the 3M intervention of this study.

+The overall goal of the analysis of GDPs also differ, in the 3M study the principle goal is analysis of the use of GDPs by learners to aid their goals in creating their own games.
+In Eriksson's study the principle goals to is to address the perceived "challenge how to make results from research work related to this within Child-Computer Interaction (CCI) field easily transferable to future CCI research." [@baykal_using_2019]
+The Stringforce study involved learner analysis of games, the ability to change level design via graphical editor and co-design of proposed conceptual changes to existing games.
+Unlike 3M it did not involved the learners then adding new patterns to games using code.

+One similarity is the number of patterns presented to learners.
+In this iteration of the study 3M presented 20 patterns in the menu of options and the Stringforce study selected 14.
+Their selection criteria for patterns to include in co-design stages included the following concerns; concrete patterns were favoured over more abstract ones to aid the learner comprehension, patterns chosen matched the learners' capabilities, patterns that were game mechanics were also prioritised as were pattern suggested by the learners.